sdat2/PotentialHeight/README.md

 TODO:

  - Could we produce uncertainty estimates in the upper bound based on MVES.
- - How to quantify performance of BO better.
+ - How to quantify the performance of BO better.
  - Get Chavas et al. 2015 profile to work in Python rather than just Matlab (~x100 speed up).
  - GEV with maxima Scipy distribution fitting for CMIP6.
  - How to distribute optimisation points more uniformly along the coast.